-Satire is a difficult game to play, and William Hogarth played it hard.
-An engraver by trade, Hogarth grew up in London — walking the markets and documenting street life and the city’s diverse mob of humanity in sketches and prints.
+Satire is a difficult game to play, and William Hogarth played it well.
+An engraver by trade, Hogarth grew up in London, walking the markets and documenting street life and the city’s diverse mob of humanity in sketches and prints.

 Popular events and social customs were Hogarth’s bread and butter.
 Much of his early work were illustrations of moral tales, like the series of six prints The Harlot’s Progress, the story of a farm girl who falls into prostitution and dies from syphilis.
 This blunt story proved tremendously successful, and Hogarth followed it with A Rake’s Progress, about a wastrel who gambles and whores himself into the grave.
 These cautionary tales were so successful that Hogarth had to lobby for copyright control when other print sellers began reproducing his work, eventually establishing the Engraver’s Copyright Act on June 25th, 1735.

 This early exposure unlocked Hogarth’s snarky side, and his work gained a sharp satirical edge.
 His next series, six paintings titled Marriage à-la-mode, exposed the misery of contractual marriage, and ripped into the lavish lifestyles of the upper class.
 Moralizing took a turn for the humorous, and while Hogarth continued to make print series condemning alcoholism and cruelty to animals, he leaned into the dark humor of fate’s vengeance on the wicked, lazy and mean.